 Hissing Velociraptors!
 Tar pit carnage!
 Killer pythons!
 Topless cave women!
 Miniature golf!
 Onion rings!
 Tchotchke shops!
 A giant statue of Jesus holding a globe!
 Located on 40 beautiful acres of drained swampland on the western shore of Lake Huron, Dinosaur Gardens seems to have it all when it comes to prehistoric amusements … and then some.

 Opened in the late 1930s by folk artist Paul N. Domke, it’s actually amazing that the animatronics-free Dinosaur Gardens has managed to evade extinction throughout the years when similar, earnestly low-tech roadside attractions have been forced into retirement.
-It's populated by over two dozen prehistoric birds, mammals and reptiles handcrafted from concrete and spread out along a wooded trail (including a 60,000-pound Apatosaurus with the somewhat jarring Christian imagery of a portrait of Jesus, “The Greatest Heart of All,” housed in its thoracic cavity).
+It's populated by over two dozen prehistoric birds, mammals and reptiles handcrafted from concrete and spread out along a wooded trail (including a 60,000-pound Apatosaurus with the somewhat jarring portrait of Jesus housed in its thoracic cavity).
 This so-called “zoo” is a throwback to a different time and place … and we’re not talking about the Cretaceous period.
 And to put it politely, even the park’s website is, well, of a different era.